Can Cats Eat Ham?

 Ham is a holiday staple for some Americans, and for others, cured pork is a regular staple for meals around the clock.
-While you'd think meat-eating cats can have ham, too, it's not as straightforward as you might think—and depending on how it's prepared, the high calorie meat may actually be harmful for certain cats.
+While you'd think meat-eating cats can have ham, too, it's not as straightforward as you might think—and depending on how it's prepared, ham may actually be bad for cats.

 Can Cats Eat Ham Safely?